Automatic Lazy Rendering

 This optimization is automatically enabled upon WP Rocket activation, therefore, it doesn't have any option or button in the settings page.

-In this article, you can find more information about how this feature works, how to check if it's working, how to fix common issues, and other relevant information.
+In this article, you can find more information about this feature, how to check if it's working, how to fix common issues, and other relevant information.

 Feature overview